Employment in Thailand, 2019‑2024: Crisis, Recovery and Informality

-WIEGO collaborates with HomeNet Thailand to conduct research that provides insights into the state of the urban informal economy, and the impacts of crises on workers in informal employment.
+WIEGO has long worked with HomeNet Thailand to conduct research that provides insights into the state of the urban informal economy, and the impacts of crises on workers in informal employment.
 Among these studies are the impacts of the cost-of-living crisis and of COVID-19, and the Informal Economy Monitoring Study.
+The most recent work includes monitoring the impacts of extreme weather events on street vendors and home-based workers.
+The research process involves capacity-building exercises that seek to build climate awareness among workers.

 Securing expanded access to social protection for workers in informal employment is a pillar of HomeNet Thailand’s work.
 WIEGO supports this work through research – including studies to assess workers’ experiences under existing social security policy, and to better understand informality in old age in Thailand (in partnership with the Thai Gerontology Research and Development Institute).
 WIEGO also supports HomeNet Southeast Asia and HomeNet Thailand’s collective action on influencing social protection policies at the regional level, including at the ASEAN and the United Nations.